-Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 20 years, under the auspices of ISN and ERA-EDTA.
+Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 20 years, under the auspices of ISN, ERA-EDTA, RPS, IFKF and ISP.
 The school is accredited worldwide by EU in Brussels.
 The School published a book titled “Nephrology, Hypertension, Dialysis and Transplantation” edited by T. Andreoli, E. Ritz and L. Rosivall.
 The 3rd new edition of the book has just appeared as an e-book and will be printed soon.

 During this one-week program, our distinguished international speakers provide updates in nephrology, hypertension, dialysis and transplantation.
 We cover the field from molecule to bedside, from the most recent scientific advances to the current clinical approaches.
 Workshops provide the possibility for close interaction with the faculty in small groups.
 Participants are encouraged to present their posters, raise questions and consult other colleagues on problematic cases.
 Programs are also arranged to visit quality dialysis and research units.
 The Budapest Nephrology School has always kept high standards and performed successfully with international positive feedbacks.
 So far doctors from 68 countries have attended the school.
 Our success is reflected by the increasing number of participants who have repeatedly attended the school.